Mark Wilson (dancer)

 Mark Wilson is an Australian professional ballroom dancer and former dance teacher.
-He is a television personality, best known for being an original judge on the reality TV show Dancing with the Stars (on the Seven Network) appearing for the first ten seasons.
+He is a television personality, best known for being an original judge on the reality TV show – Dancing with the Stars (on the Seven Network) appearing for the first ten seasons.
 In 2021, he returned as a judge with other former original judges Paul Mercurio, Todd McKenney and Helen Richey, along with original host Daryl Somers.

 Biography

-Wilson has been crowned Australian Dancesport Champion on five occasions – four times in New Vogue and once in Modern.
+Wilson has been crowned as the Australian Dancesport Champion on five occasions – four times in New Vogue and once in Modern.
 He has competed throughout the UK, Europe and Japan.
-On two occasions he came 15th in the World Dancesport Championship finals: once at Blackpool Tower in 1989 and again in Tokyo in 1990.
-Mark has also appeared in popular ABC TV show That's Dancin', winning the professional series.
+On two occasions, he came 15th in the World Dancesport Championship finals: once at Blackpool Tower in 1989 and again in Tokyo in 1990.
+Mark has also appeared in popular ABC TV show –That's Dancin', winning the professional series.

 Wilson has been a judge on other various dance shows, such as Tattersalls Australian Dancesport Championship.
 He coaches new judges and acts as a junior development officer for Dancesport Victoria and its school dance programs.
-He teaches students of all ages at his own studio, from beginners to medalists and competition couples.
+He teaches students of all ages at his own studio.
+These students range from beginners to medalists and competition couples.

-He was a contestant on another Australian reality TV show It Takes Two, which also airs on the Seven Network.
+He was a contestant on another Australian reality TV show – It Takes Two, which also airs on the Seven Network.